• Palacio Real de Aranjuez

 Royal Palace of Aranjuez

 This palace was a leisure residence in times of the Catholic Kings.
-Carlos V passed long stays in it, but Fernando II was who turned it into a normal place of residence for the royal family.
+Carlos V passed long stays in it, but Felipe II was who turned it into a normal place of residence for the royal family.

 In the XVIII Century the Borbon dynasty embellished the complex enlarging the Royal Palace, completing the Prince´ s Garden and building Casa del Labrador, a Spanish garden which is typical from the Austria dynasty style.